 We need to end the failed and flawed war on drugs.

-White people need to stop this bullshit “us first” attitude and start making real social change to lift up the folks on the bottom of our socio economic structure.
+White people need to stop this bullshit “us first” attitude and start making a real social change to lift up the folks on the bottom of our socio economic structure.
 A rising tide lifts all boats.

 We need to teach our children the truth about how this country was founded and how we have treated its indigenous people and Blacks.